-And of course Marshak’s implied propagation of love is accompanied by a direct order to live virtuously: “Be a good boy.”
+Of course Marshak’s propagation of love is accompanied by a direct order to live virtuously: “Be a good boy.”

 Here I must mention and give thanks to the intriguing and inspirational essay How Job Begat Larry, by K.L.
 Evans.
 If you were at all thought-provoked by the film, I highly recommend reading it.
 It’s more exquisite and thematically enlightening than what you’ll find here.
 One of my favorite passages:

 “Though profoundly skeptical about the merits of instruction, A Serious Man does offer a kind of final lesson, a line of reasoning Larry the physics professor describes as the uncertainty principle, “It proves that we can’t ever really know what’s going on,” as Larry tells his students, “but even though you can’t figure anything out you will be responsible for it on the midterm.”
 This is A Serious Man’s punchline, the source of its comic/anguished mood.
 True wisdom is hidden from humans.
 Man cannot discern any justice in his rewards and punishments, nor does he attain any wisdom on the topic from his friends and neighbors.”

 Before continuing I need to point out that despite all this serious discussion, the film was hilarious.
 Its good-natured hilarity was the best part about it, perhaps as it often is with life.

 From here on I don’t intend to directly explore themes in depth.
 Nor will I be discussing the plot in depth.
 Instead I’ll focus on illuminating characters and scenes, because therein lies the real wisdom and fun.
 But before moving on I’ll briefly examine one other theme that’s relevant to my ensuing discussion: simplicity.